dudung/fi3201-01-2021-2/assignments/02/10201945/README.md

 # assignment 02
-What is the results of following code?
+What is the result of following code?
 ```python
 for i in [0, 1, 2, 3, 4]:
   print("Hello world!", i, "time")